outfox/fennecs/doc/docs/Streams/Delegates.md

 ---
 title: Delegates
 order: 5
+description: 'Delegate signatures for fennecs Stream runners - ComponentAction, EntityComponentAction, and MemoryAction, with uniform variants for passing data in.'
 ---
 # Delegates
 Runner methods on Steam Queries expect delegates (Actions) to call.
 The delegate signatures mirror the count and order of the Query's Stream Types.